How HDPE Milk Jugs Are Made and a Great Alternative

 They don’t.
 Once they melt the plastic, they have to keep it hot and flowing – so they don’t turn it on and off.
 The machines operate 24 hours a day and often 7 days a week.

-That doesn’t make sense, what do they do with all the milk jugs they produce?
+That doesn’t make sense, what do they do with all the milk jugs they make?

 Yikes!
 That must require a lot of floor space for storing empty bottles.